 The USA drives on the right-hand side of the road.
 If you are coming from a country that drives on the left-hand side of the road, exercise greater care when pulling out of one-way streets and maneuvering roundabouts – it will be the opposite of what you’re used to!
-However, the only exception is the Virgin Islands, which adopts left-hand drive.
+However, the only exception is the Virgin Islands, which adopts a left-hand drive.
 Here, you will see signs reminding you to ‘keep left’.
-In addition, the roads in the Virgin Islands tend to be steep, winding and bumpy – drive at a safe speed when navigating those roads.
+Besides, the roads in the Virgin Islands tend to be steep, winding and bumpy – drive at a safe speed when navigating those roads.

 Expert tips: Practice, practice, practice!
 If you are coming from a country that drives on the left-hand side of the road, virtual driving simulators are a fantastic way to condition yourself to left-hand drive in a controlled, stress-free environment!

 When driving in the USA, drivers must yield to the driver on the right.
 Here are three common examples of giving way:

 i.
 If two drivers reach an intersection at the same time, the driver on the right side has the right of way.

 ii.
 At intersections and marked or unmarked crosswalks, pedestrians have the right of way.
 However, if a pedestrian crosses a road at a point outside of the marked crosswalk, the vehicles have the right of way.

 iii.
 When 2 vehicles meet head-to-head on narrow, single-lane roads, the vehicle facing upwards has the right of way.
 The vehicle facing down must back up until the vehicle going uphill can safely pass.

 Expert tips: When you are waiting until it is safe to turn left, keep your wheels pointed straight ahead.
 That way, in the unfortunate case, that another vehicle hits you from behind, you can avoid being pushed into oncoming traffic!

 Firstly, speed limits and signs are read in miles per hour (mph).